Our boarders not only have the opportunity to produce great academic outcomes, they 'learn life'.

 If you would like to book a personal virtual tour of the Boarding House with our Director of Boarding, Mr Andrew Monk, please select email or use firstname.lastname@example.org

 Our boarding houses are set among the beautiful lawns and rambling gardens of the heritage-listed Myrniong Homestead Campus.
-Boarders come from a wide range of destinations in rural and regional Australia, Melbourne and overseas.
+Boarders come from a wide range of destinations in rural and regional Australia, Metropolitan and overseas.
 They have a wonderful opportunity to make the most of the wide range of co-curricular activities on offer at the school both during the day and after hours.

 Your child can stay in the Boarding House for short stay for a definite purpose, such as rehearsals out of school hours or early morning rowing training.
 They can also get help with their homework from a member of the academic staff after school.
 You can have peace of mind knowing your child is being cared for in a safe, supportive and familiar environment.
 Click here for more information.

 Dedicated boarding trained staff care for the boarders and contribute to their academic, social, co-curricular and pastoral care.
 Academic staff members supervise study sessions during the week so boarders can get help when they are doing their homework.
 The College nurse is available to care for boarders when they are unwell.
 Trained chefs prepare quality meals and cater for individual dietary needs.
 Breakfast and dinner are served in the refectory on-site and a cut lunch is provided each day, allowing boarders to integrate with the day students at the Senior Campus throughout the day.